 For the roof, we used one 1x8 and one 1x8 ripped in half.
 You could also use a 1x12.
 Cut both pieces to 26-/34” so the roof will overhang the cabinet 2-1/2” on each side (Image 1).
 Use the ripped 1x8 as the back part of the roof and the full 1x8 on the front.
 Predrill the wood into the three vertical sections to avoid splitting (Image 2).
 Nail the split 1x8 onto the vertical sections.
 To create a tight seal between both sections of the roof, apply a bead of construction glue to the end of the 1x8s (Image 3).
 Attach the full 1x8 to complete the roof covering (Image 4).

 To keep the door shut, install a latch that connects the door with the filler piece above the door.
 We used a simple window latch.
 Center the latch in the middle of the door and the filler piece, and use the hardware that came with the latch to install it.

 To cover the eyehook hardware that protruded through the outside of the door use an additional 1x2 with a hole drilled out to conceal it.
 Measure the distance between the two horizontal 1x2s on the door and then cut two 1x2s to that size.
 Make a mark on the underside of the 1x2 where you need to drill in order to cover the hardware.
 We used a 1/2” bit to make the hole.
 When you have the fit just right, nail the board into place.

 Step 18: Add Hanging Hardware

-We chose to use a French cleat to hang our cabinet because it will allow us to easily remove the cabinet from the wall if need be.
+We chose to use a French cleat to hang our cabinet so it can be removed easily from the wall if necessary.